datacentral-creator/datacentral-creator.github.io/index.md

 ---

-### 3. Project X: A Self‑Hosted Ecosystem for Transforming Personal Data into Structured Knowledge
+### 3. Datacentral: A Self‑Hosted Ecosystem for Transforming Personal Data into Structured Knowledge
 **Status:** In preparation
 A systems‑level description of Project X, a modular, privacy‑first platform for converting unstructured personal data into meaningful, interconnected knowledge structures.
 This paper outlines the architecture, design principles, and theoretical motivations behind the system.